A Douglas Fir Timber Frame

 Douglas fir Building Qualities

-Douglas fir is very straight grained, this means that you won’t find any curves in a Douglas frame, unless they are very gentle curves ‘forced’ out of larger sections.
+Douglas fir is very straight grained, this means that you won’t find any curves in a Douglas Fir timber frame, unless they are very gentle curves ‘forced’ out of larger sections.
 It is more stable and predictable than oak and holds a decent edge when cut.
 Its stability means it works well as a planed timber, its sharp edges, clean lines and smooth surface making it perfect to incorporate into a modern or contemporary space.

 It is comparatively lightweight but retains a good strength.
 It has a much lower moisture content than hardwood and loses its moisture more quickly.
 By the time a frame is constructed and raised it is already much further towards being seasoned than one would expect from a hardwood.
 This makes surface finishes a much safer option, and many of our clients opt for a limed finish which is achievable with a wash, oil or wax.
 This finish has the effect of toning down the orange hue and lightening the timber.